araobp/pic-mcu/TWELITE.md

 - The infrared array sensor outputs temperature data of each pixel in a range of 0 to 80 degreees Celsius.
 - Room temperature is usually in a range of 10 to 40.

 So I just ignore MSB bytes from the sensor, and transfer LSB bytes to TWELITE.
+I use 0xFF as a delimiter of data.

-Temperature range: 0 - 63.75 degrees Celsius (LSB: 0x00 - 0xff).
+Temperature range: 0 - 63.5 degrees Celsius (63.5/0.25 = 0xfe)

 Note: the sensor also outputs temperature data from a thermistor on the chip.
-I transfer both MSB and LSB in that case.
+I transfer both MSB and LSB in this case.

 ## Extracting features for motion detection